andrewcbuensalida/electron-react/README.md

 to run all tests.
 To run only one test,
     nodemon <File name of test>

+DEPRECATED
 For unit testing,
     npm run unit-test
 This will run the script
     "unit-test": "concurrently \"react-scripts test --watchAll --coverage --silent\" \"cd coverage && cd lcov-report && live-server --quiet\"",
 Note: have to put --watchAll because if not, coverage will be 0% --silent is for hiding console.logs of jest live-server opens the generated coverage html gui, --quiet suppresses logs.
 Concurrently is to run both react-scripts-test and live-server at the same time.
 Sometimes have to manually save the test in order for it to watch properly.

+For unit testing,
+    npm run unitTestSilent
+silent means no logs.
+For logs,
+    npm run unitTest
+and then for coverage, run this after running unit tests
+    npm run coverage

 ////////////////////////////////////////////////////